Navigating the University

 Resources for Prospective Transfer Students

-If you are considering transferring to the University of South Carolina-Columbia, check out these resources for evaluating how prior coursework may transfer to USC.
+If you are considering transferring to the University of South Carolina, check out these resources for evaluating how prior coursework may transfer.

-Determine how any transfer work could apply to your UofSC record by using the course equivalency table.
+Determine how any transfer work could apply to your USC record by using the course equivalency table.
 Note: equivalencies are not guarantees and all degree applicability should be discussed with your academic advisor.

 A major map is a layout of required courses in a given program of study, including critical courses and suggested course sequence, to ensure a clear path to graduation.
 Search the major map repository by your intended major to see which courses you'll need to graduate with a bachelor's degree.

-If you are currently attending a South Carolina technical college, learn how your course credits may transfer to UofSC.
+If you are currently attending a South Carolina technical college, learn how your course credits may transfer to USC.
 Have questions?
 Talk with your technical college academic advisor.